• Skip to primary navigation

 • 5 large eggs

-• 2 medium yellow russet potatoes peeled and finely diced into 1-cm cubes (or yukon gold potatoes)
+• 2 medium yellow russet potatoes or Yukon gold potatoes, peeled and diced into 1-cm cubes

 • 2 tablespoon fresh chives finely chopped